 Terry had introduced the magician to the other guests by his stage name.
 “Please,” he’d said, “call me David.”
 But it wasn’t some nobody named David Barnholt that Terry had invited to the party.
 He’d promised the investors a special one-night only performance by Mister Omega, and Mister Omega’s insistence on staying retired was inconvenient.
 “Did you ever get to see my great-aunt perform?
 Madame Zee?
 A bit before you time, I presume.”

 “You presume correctly,” Terry admitted.
 “But with you to carry on her legacy, we don’t suffer for the loss.”
 In truth, Terry hadn’t been that impressed with Mister Omega’s show.
 It was Marge who’d gushed about miracles and magic.
 She’d always been easy to please.
 But Terry knew better.
 The magician’s show had been sadly lacking in pacing, showmanship, and flash.
 It had been just one trick after another.
 And they were good tricks, Terry had to admit, owing undoubtedly to years of practice in prestidigitation, but he’d found it disconcerting the way Mister Omega had seemed not to be on speaking terms with the hand that performed them.
 He’d worn a gaudy great ring on that hand, the only showy thing about him.
 Otherwise he’d dressed for the stage as though for a card game, in a shabby suit like the one he was wearing now.

 It had been Mister Omega’s penultimate performance, and no wonder.
 The following and final night’s show had ended abruptly, but Terry had never bothered to track down the details.

-This has been an excerpt from the Friday Fictionette for June 1, 2018.
-Subscribers can download the full-length fictionette (1210 words) from Patreon as an ebook or audiobook depending on their pledge tier.
+This has been the Friday Fictionette for June 1, 2018.
+It's also the Fictionette Freebie for the month, making the full-length fictionette (1210 words) available for anyone to download from Patreon (as an ebook or audiobook) regardless of whether they're subscribers.